TheOriginalMatt/inheritance-daily-java-5-17/README.md

-# Interfaces
+# Inheritance
-## Daily Java Project for: 5/13/2020
+## Daily Java Project for: 5/17/2020

 ### Description:

-A super simple Interface class
+Super simple Interface practice

 ### Daily Java Projects
 I'm creating a small Java project each day to help me learn Java.
 These aren't rigorously tested, but instead exist just so I can get a better understanding of some portion of Java.